djangamane/dynimate_smoke/README.md

-# Dynimate Smoky
+# Dynamite Smoke, Vape & CBD

-Neon-inspired landing page for Dynimate Smoky, featuring a hero video and curated smoke + boutique sections.
+Neon-inspired landing page for Dynamite Smoke, Vape & CBD, featuring a hero video and a dedicated boutique route.

 ## Local preview
 - Open `index.html` directly in your browser.